-At HIPS, we are conscious that history innumerably exists in public arenas and overlaps with all parts of society in multifaceted ways.
-With a strong awareness of the connection between the public sphere and history, this program cultivates human resources that can play an active role in a broad range of fields related to history, such as museums, art galleries, journalism, broadcasting media, digital media, business, and diplomacy, with a particular focus on the period from the early modern period to the present.
+At HIPS, we are conscious that history innumerably exists in the modern society and overlaps with all parts of society in multifaceted ways.
+This program cultivates human resources that can play an active role in a broad range of fields related to history, such as museums, art galleries, journalism, broadcasting media, digital media, business, and diplomacy, with a particular focus on the period from the early modern period to the present.
 Through academic, educational, and university exchanges that literally cross Japan and Europe, this initiative will create a place for a multilateral and international approach to history and the public sphere.

-Features of the program
+■ Features of the program

-- It is not "History" in the narrow sense of historical studies, but an interdisciplinary studying of wide range of history and memories.
+1 It is no t "History" in the narrow sense of historical studies, but an interdisciplinary studying of

+wide range of h istory and memories.

-- 2 Study system of mobility tracks among multiple universities globally (refer to the yearly schedule)
+2 Study sy stem of mobility tracks among multiple universities globally (refer to the yearly schedule)

-- 3 Three components of the curriculum
+3 Three components of the curriculum

-- □ Coursework
+Coursework

-- □ Practical experience and skills
+Practical experience and skills

-- □ Research and research training
+Research and research training